Yosemite is Open. Click here for any current Travel Alerts.

 Accessibility Information

-Yosemite National Park - This guide outlines accessible services, facilities, and activities available in Yosemite.
+Yosemite National Park - This guide outlines accessible services, facilities, and activities.
 It describes ways people with sight, hearing, and mobility impairments can enjoy Yosemite.
-Download the guide: Yosemite National Park Accessibility Guide 2022
+Download the guide today: Yosemite National Park Accessibility Guide

 Give-Back and Get Involved on your Vacation

-Sometimes you just want to join in and give-back to a location you love to visit.
+Sometimes, you want to join in and give back to a location you love to visit.
 We’ve put together a few ways you can do just that while traveling in Madera County and Yosemite National Park.
-Added benefit, you’ll be working besides locals who know all the secret places to go to!
+An added benefit: you’ll work beside locals who know all the secret places to visit!

 Yosemite Conservancy - a nonprofit dedicated to preserving Yosemite’s resources and providing enriching visitor experiences in the park.
 Our philanthropic partnership with Yosemite goes back more than 95 years.
-To Volunteer: https://yosemite.org/experience/volunteer/
+Learn about volunteer opportunities here.

-The Nature of Wildworks Coarsegold, CA - Volunteer to spend a little time helping animals...The Nature of Wildworks is dedicated to the lifetime quality care of non-releasable wild animals, our wildlife care center houses such diverse species as mountain lions, bobcats, gray fox, barn owl, and many other birds and mammals, most of which are native to the California environment.
+The Nature of Wildworks Coarsegold, CA - Volunteer to spend a little time helping animals...The Nature of Wildworks is dedicated to the lifetime quality care of non-releasable wild animals.
+The wildlife care center houses such diverse species as mountain lions, bobcats, gray foxes, barn owls, and many other birds and mammals, most of which are native to the California environment.
 Our mission is to provide wildlife educational programs and publications teaching people to coexist safely and humanely with wildlife.

-Eastern Madera Recreation and Parks (EMRAP) - this organization is involved with many nonprofits around the southern gateway to Yosemite.
-Everything from local parks to the many trails around the area, they are involved by holding fundraising events like Movies or Concerts in the Park to trail clean up days.
+Eastern Madera Recreation and Parks (EMRAP) - This organization is involved with many nonprofits around the southern gateway to Yosemite.
+From local parks to the many trails around the area, they are involved by holding fundraising events like Movies or Concerts in the Park to trail clean-up days.
 Check out their website for more information on how you can be involved or what fantastic event they are holding that you can enjoy while giving back.

-South Gate Trail Cooperative - this amazing group goes out on local trails and cleans them up, as well as makes trail repairs and improvements.
-Note: I’m pretty sure this includes some epic trail rides as well, as this group knows how to work hard and play hard!
+South Gate Trail Cooperative - This amazing group goes on local mountain bike trails, cleans them, and makes trail repairs and improvements.
+Note: I’m sure this includes some epic trail rides, as this group knows how to work and play hard!

 Other Helpful Sustainable Travel Tips